joshualande/joshualande.github.io/_drafts/2014-02-13-the-statistical-tests-ab-testing.md

 ---

 [A/B testing](http://en.wikipedia.org/wiki/A/B_testing) has been
-unbiquitious at tech companies to run controled experiments on their user base in the continual prcoess of feature development.
+ubiquitous at tech companies to run controled experiments on their user base in the continual prcoess of feature development.
 Companies like [Twitter](https://blog.twitter.com/2013/experiments-twitter) are constantly running these tests.